bmorrisondev/ps-actions/readme.md

 **Required**

-- `org_name` - The name of the PlanetScale organization
+- `org_name` - The name of the PlanetScale organization.
-- `database_name` - The name of the database to create the branch on
+- `database_name` - The name of the database to create the branch on.
-- `branch_name` - The name of the new branch
+- `branch_name` - The name of the new branch.

 **Optional**